building slow: great bones, terrible agony.

 - share expenses with other people;

-- and/or use multiple currencies2.
+- and/or use multiple currencies1.

 That last point is a bit of a non-sequitur, but I think it’s valuable.
 Budgeting today is made pretty easy with YNAB.
 However, if you share expenses with a partner or roommate you have to handle that separately.
 This results in double the work for shared budget categories and a lack of visibility of your shared burden for those categories until you settle any outstanding imbalance.

 My end goal is not actually the project, but its bones.
 I am building the SASS application framework that I’ll use for the rest of my freelance career.
 A framework so expensive to develop that I’ll have a lasting competitive advantage.
 Something that’ll allow me to build essentially any application with minimum long term support costs.
-This requirement is what makes it so painful to build.
+This requirement is what makes it so painful to build

 doing it wrong on purpose

 High velocity development makes a lot of sense for an industry driven by gambling addicts venture capital.
 I have no investors to sell infinite growth to, I just want to make robust software that requires as close to zero upkeep as possible.
+I want to build once and sleep easy.

 my muse and critic